neondatabase/website/content/docs/guides/liquibase-workflow.md

 ### Apply the changeset to your source database

-Apply the new changesets to the source database on your primary branch:
+Apply the new changesets to the source database on your default branch:

 ```bash shouldWrap
 liquibase --url=jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech:5432/blog update